schmidtwmark/qnd/presentations/day4.md

 # Make Your Own

 - Give the user some story and a simple choice
-- Use nested `if` statements to print what happens next
+- Use nested `if` statements to console.write what happens next
 - You can have more than 2 options at each choice!
 - 3 choices total
 - Be creative!